 Hopefully it's obvious that this series is not some kind of polemic against music operating in the way you're describing.
 I'm very very very in favor of that.
 All three of the books I mentioned earlier are foremost about that, about chronicling a new force taking shape right in font of you.
 But you're right, that's not been my experience with music.
 If that sort of direct social contact is the only valid way to understand the medium, then I have no business talking about it.
 And maybe I don't.
 But I don't think that premise is true.
 Rouge's Foam has an incisive line about this issue.
 His position is as follows:

-What I find so interesting about this assertion is that, for me, music always has been an object.
+Music has always been a complex, highly ritualised social game steeped in centuries of convention, which cannot interact with, modify or reject the external world through anything as direct as art's visual iconicity.
+Music is certainly not the 'equivalent' of art, and one shouldn't expect it to be - it's a socio-cultural game, not an object.What I find so interesting about this assertion is that, for me, music always has been an object.
 I’ve always made the mistake of treating music like I would a book or a film or a painting.
 Something to be poured over on your own.
 And so it always seems strange to me when people draw these double standards where if an author writes something dense and experimental it’s cool and venerable but if a musician does this it’s wank, it’s only for nerds.
 But he’s absolutely right, it’s my view that’s weird, not theirs.

-At the same time, though... if you’re willing to concede that even though oral storytelling is great, a book can contain an electric charge—I don't think another possibility should be too difficult to accept.
+At the same time, though... if you’re willing to concede that even though oral storytelling is great, a book can contain an electric charge—I don't think this possibility should be too difficult to accept.
 I think it’s already resulted in great stuff.
 Sometimes.
 Even if it’s a misunderstanding of how music "should" work, it’s one that can have interesting consequences.

 You're probably right that there is a double standard in how we assess music compared to books and visual art.
 But I'm not sure that we can reason our way out of these biases.
 One difficulty for this vision is that music that takes direct influence from fictional worlds tends to be nerdy in a repellent way.
 A lot of internet music is like that.
 It ties in with Barty’s notion of bladerunner jungle as well.
 Once jungle starts aiming to be science fiction it becomes flat and lifeless.
 Its vital essence drained.

 Ironically I like jungle that isn't "bladerunner jungle" for a lot of the same reasons I like the movie Bladerunner.
 Both give you futures where weathered remnants of past cultures stubbornly persist amongst the new and cold and inhuman.
-Broken ancient icons next to holograms... you can get a comparable feeling from something like the "I'm on my waaaaaaaaay" fragment in DJ Ron's "Canaan Land"—and DJ Ron is Kool FM jungle.
+Broken statuettes next to holograms... you can get a comparable feeling from something like the "I'm on my waaaaaaaaay" fragment in DJ Ron's "Canaan Land"—and DJ Ron is "Kool FM jungle".
 The point being that it's possible, at least in other media, to create a kind of imaginary lived-in density, and instill all sorts of complex emotions from that.
 But yes, I agree that all this ultimately depends on results.
 "As long as the music's good."

 Do you have any predictions about the future of music?
 Are music as diegesis and audio animation useful tools for what’s next?